Access statement for Floors Castle

 Assistance dogs are welcome in all areas of the Castle, Grounds and Gardens and water bowls can be found at both Café’s.

 Staff are trained in emergency procedures and in the event of an alarm, please follow the instructions of the Castle staff.

 We have trained First Aiders on site at all times.
 Please ask the nearest member for staff if help is required.
 We keep a record of all accidents and injuries.

 Should you have any queries, please call:

 Alison Barber, Floors Castle, Kelso, Scottish Borders, TD5 7RL, 01573 223 333 or email [email protected]

-We are always looking for ways to improve our facilities so please do pass on your comments about your visit to Floors Castle and Gardens by speaking to a member of the castle staff or emailing [email protected]
+We are always looking for ways to improve our facilities so please do pass on your comments about your visit to Floors Castle by speaking to a member of the castle staff or emailing [email protected]